Montana State Capitol

 If you like to see historic residential and commercial architecture, Helena is definitely the town to visit.
 In the downtown area, along Last Chance Gulch, some buildings go back to the late 1800s.
-Immediately to the west of downtown, many gorgeous mansions, homes of the rich and famous from the old days, line the streets.
+Immediately west of downtown, many gorgeous mansions, homes of the rich and famous from days gone by, line the streets.
 For many visitors, the historical state governor’s mansion, now a museum, is a must see.

 Arts and crafts are big in the Helena area.
 If you want to see, and maybe buy, some real nice hand-made creations, head to Helena for the Big Sky Art and Craft Show.
-This event is held downtown in the Helena Civic Center twice a year: March 28 and October 24 in 2020.
+This event is held downtown in the Helena Civic Center twice a year: next, October 23 in 2021.

 The Great Northern Carousel and Big Dipper Ice Cream are a wonderful combination for children.
 The carousel is in the Great Northern Town Center near downtown.
 The Best Western Premier Helena Great Northern Hotel and restaurants are in the same area.

 The Helena Ice Arena offers year-round fun for the entire family.
 This is an classy indoor ice skating rink.
 Rental skates are available.